Ninetalesgh/dndcampaign/vault/database/spells.md

 You wrench an unbound Demon from the depths of The Abyss, conjuring it to an unoccupied space within range.
 You choose the Demon’s type, which must be of Challenge Rating 7 or below.
 The demon acts on its own Initiative under the DM’s control, is hostile to all creatures including you, and remains until it is reduced to 0 Hit Points, at which point it is banished back to The Abyss.
 Most demons summoned in this way will attack the nearest creature on each of their turns, and will rampage indiscriminately until destroyed.
-At Higher Levels.
-The Challenge Rating of Demons you can summon this way increases by 2 for every slot level above 5.
+**Using a Higher-Level Spell Slot.** The Challenge Rating of Demons you can summon this way increases by 2 for every slot level above 5.
 - **Classes**: Cleric, Warlock
 *(Source: CS)*